CARiSMA-Tool/carisma-tool/README.md

 See [Installation Guide](documentation/installation.md) for how to install CARiSMA and its extensions.

 ## General Usage
-See [Usage Guide](documentation/usage.md) for information on how to use CARiSMA
+See [Usage Guide](documentation/usage.md) for information on how to use CARiSMA.

 ## Specific checks